ZONESTAR3D/Firmware/Z9/Z9M4/ZM3E4/Firmware/readme.md

-## Firmware Upload Steps:
+## :book: Firmware Upload Steps:
 1. Download the zip file and unzip it
-2. Copy firmware.bin to the root directoy of Micro-SD card
+2. Copy firmware.bin to the root directory of Micro-SD card,
+NOTE: !!if there is a "old_fw.bin" in the SD card, delete it first!!
 3. Power off the printer and plug the Micro-SD card into socket on control board
-4. Power on the printer, wait about 30 seconds
+4. Power on the printer, push the power button and wait about 30 seconds
 5. Do the below step on LCD screen to initialize EEPROM after upload firmware:
 - **for LCD12864** ***MENU>>Configuration>>Advanced setting>>initialize  EEPROM***
 - **for LCD_DWIN** ***MENU>>Control>>Restore Default***